 Alexander’s research covers optimizations in the entire simulation pipeline, which includes node-level performance leveraging SIMD-paradigms, hybrid and heterogeneous parallelization up to machine-size and co-design of numerics and large-scale optimizations.
 In 2014 Alexander and his collaborators have been awarded with the PRACE ISC Award and received an ACM Gordon Bell nomination for their outstanding end-to-end performance reengineering of the SeisSol software package.

-Marcin Copik of ETH Zurich and Masado Alexander Ishii of the University of Utah are recipients of the 2022 ACM-IEEE CS George Michael Memorial HPC Fellowships.
-Shelby Lockhart of the University of Illinois at Urbana-Champaign received an Honorable Mention.
-The Fellowships will be formally presented at SC22 in November.
+James Gregory Pauloski of the University of Chicago and Rohan Basu Roy Of Northeastern University are the 2023 ACM-IEEE CS George Michael Memorial HPC Fellowships recipients.
+Hua Huang of the Georgia Institute of Technology received an Honorable Mention.
+The Fellowships will be formally presented at the International Conference for High Performance Computing, Networking, Storage, and Analysis (SC23) in November.

 ACM Awards by Category

 Specific Types of ContributionsACM Charles P. "Chuck" Thacker Breakthrough in Computing Award

 ACM Eugene L. Lawler Award for Humanitarian Contributions within Computer Science and Informatics